alexfikl/uvt-letterhead/README.md

 | `\fromdeptweb{<text>}`            | Department website (footer)           |

 For the `\fromdept*` commands, there are also some predefined departments.
+Using these commands sets all the `\fromdept*` values to the official ones.
 This list could use some help from interested parties!

 | Command               | Description                                           |